HIT-ImmunologyLab/CRISPRimmunity/README.md

 git clone https://github.com/HIT-ImmunologyLab/CRISPRimmunity.git
 ```

-- step2: Download CRISPRimmunity database for standalone from CRISPRimmunity webserver and check MD5
+- step2: Download CRISPRimmunity database and data for standalone from CRISPRimmunity webserver and check MD5

 Due to the large size of the database file (~XXXG), we recommend using -c (continue) and -b (background) parameters of wget to avoid the data loss caused by network outages, and checking MD5 to verify the integrity of the downloaded files.